tembo-io/website/docusaurus/docs/tembo-cloud/application-services/EMBEDDINGS.md

 Or we can simply wait for the cron job to complete.

 ## Search the table with raw text

+To search that table's job, use the same `job_name` that we specified in the previous step.
+ Provide a raw text search `query`, and specify which `num_results` you want to receive from the request.
+ Finally, specify the `num_results` to return.
+This amounts to effectively a `limit` statement.

+`vectorize.search` will automatically use the same embedding model that was used during the `vectorize.table` call.

 ```sql
 SELECT * FROM vectorize.search(